VincentiusvG/elm-todo/README.md

 # Elm ToDo

-El todo is my demo project for showing elm and the elm architecture.
+Elm todo is my demo project for showing elm and the elm architecture.